 Appliances are tested when present and when circumstances allow.
+The following components were inspected:

 The floor is covered with sheet vinyl.
 The floor is properly installed and is in good condition.

 Ventilation in this laundry room is provided by a ceiling fan.
 This fan was operated and was found to be working satisfactorily.